clarkttfu/esmexplained/README.md

   - support ESM but require `.mjs` extension or `"type": "module"` in package.json.
   - assume `.js` CommonJS module, obviously.
   - also support dynamic (async) `import()` in both CommonJS and ESModule.
+  - relative or absolute `import` requires '.js' or 'xxx/index.js'
   - no `require.xxx` in ES module but only `require()`, which **always** assume CommonJS module.

 ### import / export